 Our Project Technician completed the installation by using a fully automated Philips Dynalite control system; the LED track lighting was completed with dimmable components to achieve the perfect Lux beam lighting level for the showroom.
 The power and maintenance saving cost was very impressive and calculated to be $15,000 annually compared to the existing metal halide lighting system.

 HDE specialise in architectural fitout designs, primarily in Bank, Retail and Office environments, that have detailed drawings of lighting, power and communication equipment.
-We have had the privilege working with our valued customer QT Mutual Bank (QTMB) for 30 years.
-HDE has helped QTMB design and install electrical, communication and security for the roll out of 12 new branch fitouts Queensland wide.
+We have had the privilege working with our valued customer RACQ for over 10 years, managing both refurbishments and maintenance.
+HDE will partner with RACQ to design and install electrical, communication and security for the roll out of 12 new branch refurbishments Queensland wide.

 The building at 100 Creek Street, has two transformer supplies from the supply authority.
 Transformer one is running at a 1.00PF and does not require any correction.
 Transformer two is running at a 0.92PF and does require correction as there is large amount of inductive load present causing poor PF.